 - Add strawberries to blender and puree until smooth.

 - In a small bowl, pour boiling water over gelatin and stir until dissolved.
 Whisk pureed strawberries, dissolved gelatin, sweetener, vanilla extract, and Greek yogurt together in a separate bowl.
-Pour into 4 serving dishes and chill in fridge for 2-3 hours.
+Pour into 4 serving dishes and chill in the fridge for 2-3 hours.
 Garnish with a strawberry fan before serving.

 - TO MAKE THIS RECIPE AN S, beat whipping cream together with xylitol (or alternative sweetener) and pipe onto mousse before serving.